 3. Add fresh flowers to your Christmas tree

 Want to give your tree some natural festive style?
 Get that special touch by adding fresh flowers alongside your other Christmas decorations.
 The secret?
 Choose longer-lasting flowers like poinsettias or lilies, and wrap the base of their stem in cling film or damp cotton wool for maximum freshness.

 Baubles – not just for the tree anymore!
 This Christmas, splash out on a bumper pack and use them to perk up every inch of your house.
 Keeping a consistent colour palette, fill bowls, vases and lanterns with beautiful baubles and dot them about.
 For that extra sparkle, why not add string lights too?

 Ready to bring the outdoors inside?
 Try a Scandi-inspired Christmas interior by hanging small branches from your windows and walls, along with a medley of rustic wreaths and decorations.
 For the best wintery effect, use garden wire and well-secured picture hooks to hang the branches, before spraying them with matt white paint, frosting and silver glitter.

 Shop Spray paints >

-Want more inspiration for decorating your home at Christmas?
-Read our tips on how to perfectly dress your Christmas tree this year.
+Need more Christmas inspiration for decorating your home this year?
+Check out our top tips on dressing your Christmas tree in style…